 Again both are quite similar.
 You’re provided with a menu and given options to choose from.
-You can also have a choice of alcohol with your meal and through out the flight.
+You also have the typical selection of none alcoholic drinks available.
 The menu and food tasted better with Etihad.
 I had fish on both planes and Emirates fish was so dry I didn’t bother finishing it while Etihad’s was perfectly done with nice flavouring.
-On the way back, I had a vegetarian meal and Emirates was actually slighty better than Etihad on the way back.
+On the way back, I had a vegan meal and Emirates was actually slightly better than Etihad on the way back.
 Plus they had a lovely coconut chia pudding.

 It felt like there was more leg room with Etihad, I wasn’t able to measure it but definitely felt more spacious with Etihad.
 They also gave a neck pillow rather than the traditional rectangle pillow which was quite a nice touch.
 However on the way back it was just a regular pillow.
 So perhaps this isn’t always given?